-We describe the status of each rockfish species with nomenclature referring to specific areas of the Puget Sound.
-The Puget Sound is the second largest estuary in the United States, located in northwest Washington State and covering an area of about 900 square miles (2,330 square km), including 2,500 miles (4,000 km) of shoreline.
-Puget Sound is part of a larger inland waterway, the Georgia Basin, situated between southern Vancouver Island, British Columbia, Canada and the mainland coast of Washington State.
-We subdivide the Puget Sound into five interconnected basins because of the presence of shallow sills: (1) the San Juan/Strait of Juan de Fuca Basin (also referred to as "North Sound"), (2) Main Basin, (3) Whidbey Basin, (4) South Sound, and (5) Hood Canal.
+(NMFS 2017f) and the 5-year status review (Tonnes et al. 2016), and are summarized here.
+We describe the status of yelloweye rockfish and bocaccio with nomenclature referring to specific areas of Puget Sound.
+Puget Sound is the second largest estuary in the United States, located in northwest Washington State and covering an area of about 900 square miles (2,330 square km), including 2,500 miles (4,000 km) of shoreline.
+Puget Sound is part of a larger inland waterway, the Georgia Basin, situated between southern Vancouver Island, British Columbia, Canada, and the mainland coast of Washington State.
+We subdivide the Puget Sound into five interconnected basins because of the presence of shallow areas called sills: (1) the San Juan/Strait of Juan de Fuca Basin (also referred to as "North Sound"), (2) Main Basin, (3) Whidbey Basin, (4) South Sound, and (5) Hood Canal.
 We use the term "Puget Sound proper" to refer to all of these basins except the San Juan/Strait of Juan de Fuca Basin.

-The Puget Sound/Georgia Basin DPSs of yelloweye rockfish is listed under the ESA as threatened and bocaccio are listed as endangered (75 Fed.
-Reg.
-22276, April 28, 2010).
-On January 23, 2017 we issued a final rule to remove the Puget Sound/Georgia Basin canary rockfish (Sebastes pinniger) Distinct Population Segment (DPS) from the Federal List of Threatened and Endangered Species and remove its critical habitat designation.
-We also revised the yelloweye rockfish DPS area further north in the waters of Canada in Johnstone Strait.
-We proposed these actions based on newly obtained samples and genetic analysis.
-For canary rockfish the genetic information demonstrated that the Puget Sound/Georgia Basin population does not meet the DPS criteria and therefore does not qualify for listing under the Endangered Species Act (ESA).
+The Puget Sound/Georgia Basin Distinct Population Segments (DPS) of yelloweye rockfish is listed under the ESA as threatened, and bocaccio are listed as endangered (75 FR 22276, April 28, 2010).
+On January 23, 2017, we issued a final rule to remove the Puget Sound/Georgia Basin canary rockfish (Sebastes pinniger) DPS from the Federal List of Threatened and Endangered Species and remove its critical habitat designation.
+We proposed these actions based on newly obtained samples and genetic analysis that demonstrates that the Puget Sound/Georgia Basin canary rockfish population does not meet the DPS criteria and therefore does not qualify for listing under the Endangered Species Act.
+Within the same rule, we extended the yelloweye rockfish DPS area further north in the Johnstone Strait area of Canada, as reflected in Figure 7.
+This extension was also the result of new genetic analysis of yelloweye rockfish.
 The final rule was effective March 24, 2017.